Discover these fun non-candy Easter gifts for toddlers and Easter basket stuffers that aren’t plastic junk or candy!

 Another great non-toy Easter basket gift is a wood brush or comb for your toddler’s growing hair!
 Toddler’s love getting involved with their own self-care and mimicking adults.
 It’s super cute to watch LG try to brush her hair and try a comb out on mine!
 (Yes, she’s finally getting over hair yanking.
 Thank goodness!)

-- DETANGLE HAIR AND RELAX YOUR BABY - WOODEN BRISTLES MASSAGE BRUSH detangles hair, massages and stimulates the scalp, increases circulation and relaxes...
+- Suitable For Wet & Dry Hair - Use on wet and dry hair.
+DETANGLE HAIR AND RELAX YOUR BABY — WOODEN BRISTLES MASSAGE BRUSH detangles hair, massages...

 And there you have it!
 20+ Easter basket stuffers for toddlers that aren’t junk!

 If you’re shopping for a toddler, you may also enjoy this post on the best wood toys for toddlers by age.